-Redeveloping the site to the maximum FSR for to accommodate land uses that conform to the B6 zone (Scenario 2) is clearly not viable as it results in a negative residual land value.
-Clearly retaining the existing building is the highest and best use under the B6 zone notwithstanding the limitations of the site.
+Redeveloping the site to the maximum FSR for to accommodate land uses that conform to the B6 zone (Scenario 2) is clearly not viable as it results in a much lower residual land value than the base case.
+Clearly retaining the existing building is a higher and better use under the B6 zone notwithstanding the limitations of the site.